gadamc/kdata/kdatabase/doc/KJson_Readme.txt

 You can attach the objects, as above, and later add children to each of those objects.

-As soon as you call KJson_Print, it renders the structure to text.
+As soon as you call KJson::Print, it renders the structure to text.

-The test.c code shows how to handle a bunch of typical cases.
-If you uncomment the code, it'll load, parse and print a bunch of test files, also from json.org, which are more complex than I'd care to try and stash into a const char array[].

 Enjoy KJson!